liv002/spillmaker-2023/tutorial-english.md

 ```

 ## Laser logic: FINAL STEP!
-We want to give ourself some points when hitting an Asteroid.
+We want to give ourselves some points when hitting an asteroid.
 In the
 ``||info:Info||`` menu, find the ``||info:change score by||`` block and
 add it to the ``||Sprites:on sprite of kind player overlaps with other sprite of kind of player||``